rayyaw/rayyaw.github.io/docs/coding/projects.md

 ## Miscellaneous Utilities

 [This GitHub page](https://github.com/rayyaw/utils) contains various utilities, and may be updated if I make new ones.
-As of the making of this website, you can find the following utilities:
+As of the making of this website, you can find the following:

 - Randomized music selection from local .mp3 files
 - Recursive line counting utility, which is handy when your code is split across multiple files